cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Configuring Beam
 -------------------------------------

 The TimeSignature :attr:`~music21.meter.TimeSignature.beam` MeterSequence employs the complete hierarchical structure to configure the single or multi-level beaming of a bar.
-The outer-most partitions can specify one ore more top-level partitions.
+The outer-most partitions can specify one or more top-level partitions.
 Lower-level partitions subdivide beam-groups, providing the appropriate beam-breaks when sufficiently small durations are employed.

 The :attr:`~music21.meter.TimeSignature.beam` MeterSequence is generally used to create and configure :class:`~music21.note.Beams` objects stored in :class:`~music21.note.Note` objects.
-The TimeSignature :meth:`~music21.meter.TimeSignature.getBeams` method, given a list of :class:`~music21.duration.Duration` objects, returns a list of :class:`~music21.note.Beams` objects.
+The TimeSignature :meth:`~music21.meter.TimeSignature.getBeams` method, given a list of :class:`~music21.duration.Duration` objects, returns a list of :class:`~music21.note.Beams` objects based on the TimeSignature  :attr:`~music21.meter.TimeSignature.beam` MeterSequence.

-Most users will likely find the Stream :meth:`~music21.stream.Stream.makeBeams` method the most convenient way to apply beams to a Measure or Stream of Note objects.
+Many users may find the Stream :meth:`~music21.stream.Stream.makeBeams` method the most convenient way to apply beams to a Measure or Stream of Note objects.
 This method returns a new Stream with created and configured Beams.

 The following example beams a bar of 3/4 in four different ways.
 The diversity and complexity of beaming is offered here to illustrate the flexibility of this model::